 If you’re just starting out with your therapist, don’t be afraid to ask about what different backgrounds they’ve worked with – and if they’ve worked with other clients who are like you!

 For example, if you're looking for therapy in Spanish and the therapist indicates they speak Spanish on their profile, ask them about their comfort with Spanish and learn more about their experiences providing therapy in Spanish.

 Questions to ask a therapist when seeking culturally competent care

-Whether you’re looking to switch to a more culturally-competent provider, or just starting your search for a therapist, connecting with someone who’s able to gain and maintain cultural cognizance has the potential to make or break your therapy experience.
+Whether you’re looking to switch to a more culturally competent provider, or just starting your search for a therapist, connecting with someone who’s able to provide culturally-attentive care has the potential to make or break your therapy experience.